Under Armour (UA) Q4 2016 Results - Earnings Call Transcript

 Camilo Lyon - Canaccord Genuity, Inc.

 Thanks.
 Good morning, guys.
 Kevin, you've given a lot of detail today, and I appreciate that.
-Just curious to get your thoughts on how you gain comfort over the next few year period that North American market for apparel is not undergoing this, just kind of deceleration from the fury space that they have had gone out over the past 5 to 10 years.
+Just curious to get your thoughts on how you gain comfort over the next few year period that North American market for apparel is not undergoing this just kind of deceleration from the furious pace that they have had growing (32:37) out over the past 5 to 10 years.
 In that you have the elements in place to go after where that next growth curve is really going to come from.
-There's obviously been a lot of near-term bumps in the road with the bankers sees that have dislocated demand.
+There's obviously been a lot of near-term bumps in the road with the bankruptcies that have dislocated demand.
 So how do you expect to put the pieces together as you look out and make these investments that you need to make, to make sure that you're going after where that consumer is going ultimately?

 Kevin A. Plank - Under Armour, Inc.